realtechsupport/return-to-bali/README.md

 The terminal window will display comments.
 You should see the launch screen in a browser window.

-<i>Check the README.pdf file in the repository for a detailed description on how to use the modules.</i>
+<i>Check the README_details.pdf file in the repository for a detailed description on how to use the modules.</i>